 As a Visiting Professor in Biological Sciences and Engineering at the University of Surrey, and a Clinical Lecturer at Kings College London, Professor Williamson also has a strong track record of research and development in the area of retinal disease.
 He has produced over 210 publications as books, book chapters and papers in national and international scientific journals.
 A list of all Professor Williamson’s publications is available here.
 In 2007 he was one of three Consultant Ophthalmologists who founded the Eyehope charity which aims to continue supporting research, teaching and training in diseases of the eye.

-Professor Williamson has also written the highly acclaimed Vitreoretinal Surgery textbook which is now in preparation for the 3rd edition – this book is widely considered to be the preferred surgical manual for vitreoretinal surgeons internationally.
+Professor Williamson has also written the highly acclaimed Vitreoretinal Surgery textbook which is now in the 3rd edition – this book is widely considered to be the preferred surgical manual for vitreoretinal surgeons internationally.
 In addition, he has also written an instructional textbook entitled Intraocular Surgery – A Basic Surgical Guide which is designed to provide trainee ophthalmic surgeons with guidance in the basic methodology required to undertake intraocular surgery.
-His latest book is Vitreoretinal Disorders in Primary Care which is intended to guide those at the front line how diagnose and refer these complex patients.
+His book is Vitreoretinal Disorders in Primary Care is intended to guide those at the front line how diagnose and refer these complex patients.
 This book draws on his extensive experience as an expert witness.
 He is currently providing on line courses through www.medsalesacademy.co.uk.

 In 2016, Professor Williamson was elected President of the British and Eire Vitreoretinal Society (BEAVRS).

 The book is fantastic!
 I just received a dropbox copy of the ebook and started reading the first chapter.
 I think this will be a tremendous contribution to VR education.
 Thank you for the opportunity to be involved.